gholamnejadfarzaneh-ops/Cybersecurity-Lab-Environment/README.md

 - [ ] Active Directory (AD) Lab: Windows Server 2022 Implementation
 - [ ] Identity & Access Management (IAM): GPO Hardening & Audit
 - [ ] Centralized Logging: Prometheus & Grafana Integration
+## System Administration Best Practices
+Privilege Management: > Access to the /var/www/html directory was reconfigured from root:root to user:user.
+This mitigates the risk of Privilege Escalation vulnerabilities.
+By avoiding the use of the su (Switch User) command and utilizing sudo only when necessary, the lab adheres to the Principle of Least Privilege (PoLP).